neo4j-contrib/neomodel/README.rst

         # traverse outgoing IS_FROM relations, inflate to Country objects
         country = RelationshipTo(Country, 'IS_FROM')

+We can use the `Relationship` class if we don't want to specify a direction.

 Create, save delete etc::

     jim = Person(name='Jim', age=3).save()